txt/plm18/README.md

    - The right language is like a  feature extractors act like a "filter": e.g. in chess, an expert literally does not see bad moves;
    - Massive implicit pruning of the search space [Larkin, et.al.
 1980](http://digitalcollections.library.cmu.edu/awweb/awarchive?type=file&item=33886)

+So this subject explores how to write a "good" programming language.

 <table width="100%" border=0 align=right>
 <tr>